Overview of Damage Prevention

 Body-gripping traps are very effective and show a low refusal (avoidance) rate, as they are quite inconspicuous.
-These traps are most commonly used in a positive set, in which the trap is set over the only entry available (Figures 10a and 10b).
-Tunnel traps (Figure 10c) offer an excellent way to catch squirrels as captures are almost completely out of public view.
+These traps are most commonly used in a positive set, in which the trap is set over the only entry available.
+Tunnel traps offer an excellent way to catch squirrels as captures are almost completely out of public view.
 Drill small holes at the ends of the trap to enable you to secure the trap several ways.

 Glue traps for rats will catch small squirrels, but this tool is not recommended.
 Effective bait for squirrels includes slices of orange and apple, walnuts or pecans removed from the shell, and peanut butter.
 Other foods, such as corn or oil-sunflower seeds that are familiar to the squirrel also may work well.
 Nuts rarely work as bait during fall when natural foods are available.
 Consider alternate baits if trapping in fall.

 Rat-sized snap traps are very effective on red and flying squirrels.
 Place them inside cubby boxes to force squirrels to approach the trigger only, or set them vertically on walls with bait side down.
-Use these traps indoors or where birds cannot access them (Figure 10d).
+Use these traps indoors or where birds cannot access the.